What vitamins do horses need in their daily diet?

 Does a horse need vitamin D?

-Vitamin D can be synthesized in the skin and no dietary intake is needed if the horse has exposure to sunlight.
-It is not known how much time is needed for optimum levels but in humans, even 20 minutes of just hands would be sufficient.
+Vitamin D can be synthesised in the skin, and no dietary intake is needed if the horse has exposure to sunlight.
+It is not known how much time is needed for optimum levels, but in humans, even 20 minutes of just hands would be sufficient.

 In addition, this vitamin is also abundant in the grass and cured hays.
 Hay less than a year old contains around 2000 IU/kg, hay over a year old but under two years will contain around 800 IU/kg.
 Hay over two years old will contain around 400 IU/kg.